coursera-dl/coursera-dl/README.md

 addresses) and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

+In default mode when you interrupt the download process by pressing CTRL+C, partially downloaded files will be deleted from your disk and you have to start the download process from the begining.
+If your download was interrupted by something other than KeyboardInterrupt (CTRL+C) like sudden system crash, partially downloaded files will remain on your disk and the next time you start the process again, these files will be discraded from download list!, therefor it's your job to delete them manually before next start.
+For this reason we added an option called `--resume` which continues your downloads from where they stopped:

+	coursera-dl -u <user> -p <pass> --resume sdn1-001

+This option can also be used with external downloaders:

+	coursera-dl --wget -u <user> -p <pass> --resume sdn1-001

+*Note 1*: Some external downloaders use their own built-in resume feature which may not be compatibale with others, so use them at your own risk.

+*Note 2*: Remember that in resume mode, interrupted files **WON'T** be deleted from your disk.

 **NOTE**: If your password contains punctuation, quotes or other "funny characters" (e.g., `<`, `>`, `#`, `&`, `|` and so on), then you may have to escape them from your shell.
 With bash or other Bourne-shell clones (and